Global well-posedness of quasilinear wave equations on asymptotically de Sitter spaces: Global solvability results for second order hyperbolic operators with non-smooth coefficients

-If one replaces $C$ by any $C'>C$, the estimates also hold for small perturbations of $P$ in the space indicated in assumption~\itref{EnumHypPCoeffs}. \end{lemma} \begin{proof} The proof uses \cite[Lemma~2.4]{HintzVasySemilinear}, adapted to the non-smooth setting as in Proposition~\ref{PropEnergyWave}, and then follows the proof of \cite[Lemma~2.15]{HintzVasySemilinear}, the point being that the terms in \eqref{EqBEndomorphism} with $x^{-2r}$ differentiated and thus possessing a factor of $r$ can be used to dominate the other, `error', terms in \eqref{EqCEndomorphism}. \end{proof}
+If one replaces $C$ by any $C'>C$, the estimates also hold for small perturbations of $P$ in the space indicated in assumption~\itref{EnumHypPCoeffs}. \end{lemma} \begin{proof} The proof follows \cite[Lemma~2.15]{HintzVasySemilinear}, adapted to the non-smooth setting as in Proposition~\ref{PropEnergyWave}, the point being that the terms in \eqref{EqBEndomorphism} with $x^{-2r}$ differentiated and thus possessing a factor of $r$ can be used to dominate the other, `error,' terms in \eqref{EqCEndomorphism}.
+We require $s>n/2+2$ here in order for the arguments in Proposition~\ref{PropEnergyWave} to apply. \end{proof}

 \begin{rmk} For this lemma we in fact only need to assume conditions~\itref{EnumHypFt}-\itref{EnumHypTimelike}. \end{rmk}